 What is giant pine scale?

-Giant pine scale is a tiny scale insect that feeds on the sap of pine, fir and spruce trees and spreads by crawling to nearby host trees.
-Trees infested with giant pine scale have a white wax that resembles cotton wool on their trunks and branches and will typically dry up and die as a result of the insects feeding on the tree’s sap.
+Giant pine scale is a tiny scale pest insect that feeds on the sap of pine, fir and spruce trees and spreads by crawling to nearby host trees.
+Trees infested with giant pine scale display a white wax secretion resembling cotton wool on the trunks and branches.
+Infested trees will typically dry up and die as a result of the insects feeding on the tree’s sap.
 Giant pine scale is notoriously very difficult to manage – the insects have no known predators in Australia and there are no effective chemical treatment options available.

 Giant pine scale at Cardinia Reservoir

-Giant pine scale was confirmed in Melbourne for the first time in 2014, and first detected in Cardinia Reservoir in 2017 in approximately 20 trees.
-Our efforts to contain the spread have had limited impact, with the estimated number of infested trees now at around 500, covering approximately 14 hectares.
-We anticipate all of these infested trees will die in the next 5 to 10 years.
+Giant pine scale was confirmed in Melbourne for the first time in 2014 and first detected in Cardinia Reservoir in 2017 in approximately 20 trees.
+Our efforts to contain this spread have had limited impact, with the estimated number of infested trees now at several thousand, covering approximately 40 hectares.
+We anticipate all of these infested trees would die in the next 5 to 10 years.

-There are 15,000 to 20,000 pine trees growing in the Cardinia Reservoir catchment.
-Removing the trees infested with giant pine scale is necessary to prevent the broader risk of infestation to the surrounding healthy pine trees and across the region.
-Dying trees are a safety hazard as they increase the fuel load in the event of a bushfire, as well as having the potential to fall on land managers working in the catchment.
+There are 44,000 pine trees growing in the Cardinia Reservoir catchment.
+Removing the trees infested with giant pine scale and those at risk is necessary to prevent the broader risk of infestation across the region.
+Dying trees are a safety hazard as they increase the available fuel in the event of a bushfire, as well as having the potential to fall on land managers working in the catchment.

 Safe tree removal and catchment replanting

 Melbourne Water has worked closely with experts including the Department of Environment, Energy and Climate Action (DEECA) to build a Biosecurity Plan for safe treatment and removal of the pine trees.
-The highest standard of equipment hygiene will be used to avoid spreading giant pine scale further within the reservoir or surrounding area.
+The highest standard of equipment hygiene is being used to avoid spreading giant pine scale further within the catchment or surrounding area.

 Minimal local impact